 Clyfford Still: The Colville Reservation and Beyond, 1934-1939

-Experience an early chapter in Clyfford Still’s groundbreaking path towards Abstract Expressionism.
-This exhibition and its catalogue of new scholarship explore how Still’s time with indigenous people of northeastern Washington State contributed to a tragic sensibility realized later in his career.
-The work comes from Still’s years as a faculty member at Washington State College (WSC), when he co-founded State College Summer Art Colony on Washington’s Colville Reservation.
+Denver, CO—The world’s most intact public collection of a major American artist offers another in-depth inquiry into creative development this summer.
+Clyfford Still: The Colville Reservation and Beyond, 1934-1939 presents an early chapter in Clyfford Still’s groundbreaking path towards Abstract Expressionism.
+The exhibition and its catalogue of new scholarship explore how Still’s time with indigenous people of northeastern Washington State contributed to a tragic sensibility realized in his later work.

 Clyfford Still: The Colville Reservation and Beyond, 1934-1939 is curated by Patricia Failing, Professor Emerita, Division of Art History, University of Washington, Seattle.
-Beginning May 8, the exhibition catalogue is available for purchase at the Museum and shop.clyffordstillmuseum.org, and a brief video feature on the exhibition’s content is also available to guests in the Museum’s Boettcher Foundation Education Gallery.
+A catalogue accompanies the exhibition, available for purchase at the Museum and shop.clyffordstillmuseum.org.
+A brief video feature on the exhibition’s content is also available to guests of the Museum.

 ABOUT THE CLYFFORD STILL MUSEUM